pmichaillat/economic-slack/syllabus.md

 ## LaTeX resources

 LaTeX is the best system to typeset scientific research.
 In particular, it allows to typeset mathematical expressions, insert tables and figures with results, and manage scientific references.
-This is why I am asking you to write your presentations and paper in LaTeX.
+This is why I am asking you to write your presentation slides and research paper in LaTeX.
 If you continue on a research path, you will need to use LaTeX, so it is good to learn how to use it now.

 If you are looking for LaTeX templates, I have developed a template for presentations and a template for papers that might be helpful.
 These templates follow typographical best practices and have a minimalist design.
 They are freely available on GitHub: